samridh-dev/votess-benchmark/README.md

 run.sh
 ```

-To configure parameters for the benchmark, all varialbes are configured in
+To configure parameters for the benchmark, all variables are configured in
 compile time in `include/params.hpp`.